Uniforms of the Malaysian Army: Post-independence

 A photograph from the mid-1960s showing the opening ceremony of the Malaysian Parliament.
 Soldiers from the Federation Reconnaissance Corps (present-day Royal Armoured Corps) are seen standing at attention with lances.
-The soldier is wearing a white tunic with black trousers featuring gold stripes and chain mail shoulder boards symbolising the unit's historical connection with the 4th Queen's Own Hussars, who were stationed in Malaya in the late 1930s and helped establish the local armoured cavalry unit.
+The soldier is wearing a white tunic with black trousers featuring gold stripes and chain mail shoulder scales symbolising the unit's historical connection with the 4th Queen's Own Hussars, who were stationed in Malaya in the late 1930s and helped establish the local armoured cavalry unit.

 After Malaya achieved independence in 1957, the army continued to use the jungle green uniform as its service dress and continued to use the all-white ceremonial dress for formal occasions.
 All branches of the newly established Malaysian Armed Forces, including the army, navy, and air force, wore all-white uniforms.

 The Royal Malay Regiment distinguished itself with the addition of a green samping worn over the uniform, a tradition it had maintained since 1933.
 The adoption of the all-white dress was largely influenced by affordability and economic considerations, which suited the financial constraints of the newly independent nation.
 By the 1970s, the army began reverting to jungle green uniforms while the air force began reverting to khaki uniforms for formal use.
 The white ceremonial dress introduced during this period continues to influence the design of modern Malaysian military ceremonial uniforms.

 During this time, the Royal Malay Regiment adopted the dark green songkok and khaki slouch hat as its regimental headdress, while the Federation Regiment wore the olive terai hat.
 Other units used a dark green side cap with gold trim, and officers wore a peaked cap.